 Another great way to learn is from an experienced coder or instructor.
 Juni Learning CS Instructors like Maya work closely with students ages 8-18, and are specially trained to adapt to each child's unique learning style, pace, and interests.

 We teach a variety of coding courses including Scratch, Python, Java, Web Development, AP Computer Science, and USACO.
-Read more about our coding courses and curriculum, or get started with our Admissions Team to learn which course is best for your child’s coding journey.
+Read more about coding for kids and our curriculum, or speak with a Juni Advisor by calling (650) 263-4306 or emailing firstname.lastname@example.org to learn which course is best for your child’s coding journey.